cupidram4/AdvPhishing/README.md

 # Contact For Contribute & Issues

-                                      EMAIL FOR ISSUES AND CONTRIBUTE : sg5479845@gmail.com
+                                      EMAIL FOR ISSUES AND CONTRIBUTE : Cupid Ram  you tube channel

 # DISCLAIMER
                                        TO BE USED FOR EDUCATIONAL PURPOSES ONLY